 Lemon balm is such a bright cheerful herb that promotes mental wellness, relaxation, and improved digestion.
-Learn more about lemon balm, get your free printable herb card, and enter to win a wonderful lemon balm set from Mountain Rose Herbs!
+Learn more about lemon balm with this monograph.

 Oh lemon balm.
 That lovely herb just loves to take over a garden plot!
 I made the mistake of sowing way too many lemon balm seeds years ago in hopes to get a big plot established, only to be over run with it after a couple of years.